Features

 Shared costs & schedules

 For repeated household costs, one-time splits, recurring charges, and balances that keep changing.
+Try the free Running Balance Calculator to see how expenses and repayments update one current balance.

-Split expenses
+Split Entry for shared expenses

 Main use cases